monster-js/docs-v1/docs/event-handling.md

 ## Method parameters

-Since event handling directive accepts a function as a directive value.
+Since event handling directive accepts a function as directive value.
-We need to pass an unnamed function or a fat arrow function and return the call expression of the component method in order for us to be able to pass some parameters to it.
+We need to pass an unnamed function or fat arrow function and return the call expression of the component method in order for us to be able to pass some parameters to it.

 Ex.